ntuorangejuice/cheat-sheet/README.md

 #### Compare

+> bool operator< (ele);
+> true at bottom (for sort, true at front)

 ##### Compare function

-Binary function that accepts two elements in the range as arguments, and returns a value convertible to bool.
+> Binary function that accepts two elements in the range as arguments, and returns a value convertible to bool.
 It should returns true if the first element is considered to be "smaller" than the second one.

 Using by `sort`, `make_heap` and etc.